A mixture of several crafts, but essentially building machines to harness wind, water and animal power to drive machinery.

 Many wind and watermills require annual work and every 5-10 years major work to be carried out by a professional millwright

 Millwrighting started as soon as humans started to build machines, probably pre-Roman, but developed as the machines and materials did.
 The introduction of iron was the largest single development.
+Also the steady development of gear wheel construction was very significant, and the mechanical developments during the industrial revolution.

 Regional differences are important and must be kept.
 There are variations throughout the country with the type of building, sails, & caps of windmills.